SiliconLabs/bluetooth_applications/bluetooth_accelerometer_bma400/README.md

 Follow the below steps to test the example:

-1. Open the EFR Connect app on your smartphone.
+1. Open the Simplicity Connect app on your smartphone and allow the permission requested the first time it is opened.

 2. Find your device in the Bluetooth Browser, advertising as "Silabs Example", and tap Connect.